mohd-arham-islam/YT-Channels/README.md

 This project utilizes the YouTube API to gather essential data such as the **Number of Videos**, **Total Subscribers**, and **Total Views** for four prominent YouTube channels: **Veritasium**, **Network Chuck**, **Canadian Lad**, and **Mark Rober**.
 The goal is to provide insights into the performance and content strategies of these channels by visualizing the data using the Seaborn library.

 ## Data Gathering
-To obtain the necessary data, I employed the **Google Client API** and made requests to the YouTube API.
+To obtain the necessary data, I employed the **Google Client API** and made requests to the **YouTube API**.
 This allowed me to retrieve crucial metrics for the selected YouTube channels.

 ## Key Findings
 ### **Subscribers**